 “Anastasia!”
 I bark.

 “She’s here!?”
 Gail exclaims.
 I sigh heavily.
-I call Taylor who is still in the parking garage waiting for the elevator.
-“I thought you said she was here.”
+I call Taylor who’s still in the parking garage waiting for the elevator.
+“I thought you said she was here!”
 I snap into the phone.

 “Gail, did Ms. Steele take her things back to her apartment?”
 I ask, almost timidly.
 Taylor freezes in his spot.

-“No, sir, she moved what she could fit to your closet on Wednesday.”
-She replied.
-I breathe a huge sigh and go to my closet to confirm that Butterfly’s clothes were still there.
+“No, sir, she moved what she could fit to your closet on Wednesday,” she replies.
+I breathe a huge sigh and go to my closet to confirm that Butterfly’s clothes are still there.